XGProyect/XGProyect/README.md

 Simple change the **PHP version** to any other **version** that you'd like to test.

-## MailHog
+## Mailpit
-XGP uses MailHog and PHPMailer as tools for better mailing support.
-MailHog allows you to intercept emails locally and receive them under a convenient panel.
+XGP uses Mailpit to make mailing support better.
+Mailpit allows you to intercept emails locally and receive them under a convenient panel.

-Read our <a href="https://github.com/XGProyect/XG-Proyect-v3.x.x/wiki/MailHog-usage-and-setup" target="_blank">MailHog guide</a> to get started.
+Read more about <a href="https://github.com/axllent/mailpit" target="_blank">Mailpit guide</a> to get started.

 ## Who is using XG Proyect?
 We are happy to deliver this software giving others the possibility to have a good OGame Clon.